Teenagers' Health and Wellness

 Health and Wellness

-When I graduated as a school teacher many years ago I chose to work with teenagers because I felt they needed all the help they could get and to say that they are misunderstood is a massive understatement!
+When I graduated as a school teacher I chose to work with teenagers because I felt they needed all the help they could get, to say that they are misunderstood is an understatement.

-I have had some of the happiest days of my life working with teenagers because they are fun to be with - but they need very careful handling.
+I have had some extremely happy times working with teenagers - but they need very careful handling.

-One thing that is quite often overlooked is that parents and their teens are given a second chance - a fresh start.
-Childhood is over and now a new phase begins.
-The aim is to build a great relationship together full of mutual respect, love, and understanding.
+Childhood is over and now a new phase begins, this is a positive thing that is quite often overlooked.
+Parents and their teens are given a second chance - a fresh start. and the aim must be to build a great relationship together full of mutual respect, love, and understanding.

-Making sure that your teens are getting everything they need can be very difficult indeed.
-They need a special healthy diet, ( and they won't want to eat it!) exercise, and a lot of sleep.
+Making sure that your teens are getting everything they need can be a challenge.
+They need a special healthy diet, (and they won't want to eat it!) exercise (which they very often won't want to do), and a lot of sleep (something they usually want to catch up on during the day!)
 All these have to be monitored.
-Then there's their social activities, these need careful management too.
-It's just like all parenting, a huge learning curve, with lot's of opportunities for mistakes!
+Then there are their social activities, these need careful management too.
+It's just like all parenting, a huge learning curve, with lots of opportunities for parental sip ups!